Pole Dancing Gear — Your Guide to Poles, Shoes, Grip, Mats & More

 A good pole dance crash mat can reduce your risk of serious injuries

-To reduce the risk of serious injury when practicing inversions and other advanced tricks, you may want to consider getting a safety mat for use at home.
+To reduce the risk of serious injury when practicing inversions and other advanced tricks, a safety mat is essential.
+It really should be part of your pole kit from the start.

 Studio owners, in Your Pole Pal's opinion this is a must-have item for any classes where you're teaching these types of moves.
 Protect your students and yourself by making sure you have appropriate safety measures in place, including crash mats for all your dance poles.